axismaps/axis-jekyll/_guides/map-interaction.md

 ### Data manipulation

-Depending on your audience, this kind of manipulation—changing what the map shows—while it may seem like a simple type use of interactive maps to you, is often more work than most users care to do.
-Be aware of the costs of building this and consider alternatives like small multiples if your audience is unlikely to dive deep into the map.

 Data manipulation tasks might include:

 - Toggling layers (switching between data layers and/or stacking layers on one another)